 This course includes operations on algebraic expressions, solving linear equations, the Cartesian coordinate system in two dimensions, slope of a line, and graphing techniques.
 All prerequisite courses must have been completed within the last 3 years.

-Prerequisites: MTH 030 with a grade of "C" or better or satisfactory score on placement test and Reading Proficiency.
+Prerequisites: MTH 030 or MTH 050 with a grade of "C" or better or satisfactory score on placement test and Reading Proficiency.